 Judge Colleen King remained in the courtroom, while Judge Ashaug, Grigsby, Keena, and a court reporter participated in the conference with Samantha during her testimony.
-Samantha’s attorney and her grandmother (David Rucki’s mother), were also in the conference, but were not shown on the video during Samantha’s testimony.
+Samantha’s attorney and her grandmother (David Rucki’s mother), were also in the conference room but were not shown in the video during Samantha’s testimony.

 Sandra Grazzini-Rucki showed no emotion during her daughter’s testimony.
 Her attorney gave Grazzini-Rucki a box of tissues while Samantha was testifying, but Grazzini-Rucki never took a tissue.